-Groups are ideally set to ability, fitness to ensure that everyone gets the most from the ride.
-We look to run between two to four groups per club ride when possible.
-They groups are as follows:
+Groups are set to ability and fitness to ensure that everyone gets the most from the ride.
+We look to run between two to four groups on club rides when possible.
+They groups are classed as follows:

 - Open: Various pace & distance.
 All basked on those attending

 - Developmental: Ave pace: 20-25kph.
 Dis: 30-45kph.
 Time: 1-1.5hrs

 - Intermediate: Ave pace: 27-29kph.
 Dis: 50-65km.
 Time: 2-2.5hrs

 - Int – Advance : Ave pace: 30-32kph.
 Dis: 65-75km.
 Time: 2.5-3hrs

 - Advanced lite: Ave pace 32-34kph.
 Dis: 75-85km.
 Time: 2.5-3hrs